ibm-cloud-docs/discovery-data/tutorial-convo.md

 {: step}

 In this tutorial, you will create an assistant with a single search skill.
 Both Lite and Trial plan {{site.data.keyword.conversationshort}} service instances are available at no cost.
 You will create a Trial plan because a Plus or higher plan is required to add a search skill to an assistant and the Trial plan includes all Plus plan features.
 The Lite plan does not.

+The steps in the tutorial cover how to set up search with a standard version of {{site.data.keyword.conversationshort}}, not the beta version of the product.
+{: note}

 1. Open a new web browser page.